 The Mountain Cur is a wonderful dog, who is intensely energetic and fun.
-He is a workaholic who loves to hunt and chase small animals, particularly squirrels and racoons.
-He needs at least 90 minutes of intense exercise a day, otherwise he can become a destructive and worrisome dog.
+He is a workaholic who loves to hunt and chase small animals, particularly squirrels and raccoons.
+He needs at least 90 minutes of intense exercise a day, otherwise, he can become a destructive and worrisome dog.
 He needs a firm master who will train and socialize him adequately from a young age and he is very affectionate with his immediate family.

 He is not suited to all families, but if he finds the right one, then he makes a brilliant family dog.
 The Mountain Cur is often confused with the Black Mouth Cur, and many people think that they are the same dog just with a different colored muzzle, but they are in fact a separate breed of dog and not to be confused.

 For further information on the Black Mouth Cur, his dedicated club can be found here.
 In total, there are 16 Cur breeds.
 So, let’s take a closer look at the Mountain Cur, and explore whether this intensely superb dog is the one for you.